 - Adequacy of training

 In the case of small businesses, the cost savings of outsourcing payroll could outweigh the investment.
 A payroll system for small businesses could sometimes be financially unviable if the businesses are in their early growth phase.
-Such businesses might not be in a position to invest in a new payroll system or update an outdated one.
-For such businesses, outsourcing the payroll function to a specialist, the payroll service provider can be a strategic and cost-effective option.
+Such businesses might not be able to invest in a new payroll system or update an outdated one.
+For such businesses, outsourcing the payroll function to a specialist, the payroll service provider can be a strategic and cost-effective choice.

 Even for larger and mature businesses, outsourcing is often an attractive option.
 Many large businesses are increasingly outsourcing the payroll function to a full-service provider, freeing up their employees to focus on the business’s core value-adding functions.